 The Washington Crossing Chapter DAR promotes these missions with a variety of local activities.

-The chapter also offers an American history essay contest for local school students, sponsors the Pennsbury High School AFJROTC unit, offers the DAR Good Citizens program and scholarship contest to area high school seniors, holds an annual contest to recognize a local teacher of American History, and sponsors the Washington Crossing Society of the Children of the American Revolution and a local Junior American Citizens club.
+The chapter also sponsors the Pennsbury High School AFJROTC unit, offers the DAR Good Citizens scholarship contest to area high school seniors, holds an annual contest to recognize a local teacher of American History, and sponsors the Washington Crossing Society of the Children of the American Revolution and a local Junior American Citizens club.

-Chapter meetings typically are held on Saturdays, September through May, at the Lower Makefield Township Community Center.
-Meeting programs offer historic, patriotic and educational themes.
+Chapter meetings are held on Saturdays, September through May, at the Lower Makefield Township Community Center.
+Meeting programs offer historic, patriotic, and educational themes.

 DAR welcomes any woman 18 years or older, regardless of race, religion, or ethnic background, who can prove lineal descent from a patriot of the American Revolution.

 If you believe you have an ancestor who may have participated in a military, civil or patriotic capacity during Revolutionary times, the chapter has genealogy research specialists who will be happy to assist you in documenting your lineage.
 For more information, visit www.washingtoncrossingdar.org or e-mail firstname.lastname@example.org.